 Based on Macworld, the latest threat to Macs is a variant of adware that is infecting Macs through a fake Adobe Flash Player installer.
 The malware installs various applications on the Mac, including Chumsearch Safari Extension, Advanced Mac Cleaner, MyShopCoupon+, mediaDownloader, and MyMacUpdater.

-However, Macs have maintained their promise to its users that it will remain secured from viruses and malware through its built-in security measures.
+However, Macs have maintained their promise to users that it will remain secured from viruses and malware through its built-in security measures.
 Apple has ensured to protect its users from threats by making it almost impossible to download the malware in the first place.

 According to Webopedia, what is erased is the bit of information that points to the location of the file on the hard drive.
 These pointers, which build the directory tree structure (an in-computer cataloging system), are used by the operating system to locate the files.
 When the pointer is erased, the file then becomes invisible to the operating system.
 However, the file will continue to exist but the operating system will not be able to find it.